AmmarKamoona/Kamoona.github.io/content/authors/admin/_index.md

 interests:
   - Artificial Intelligence
-  - Machine Learing
+  - Machine Learning
-  - Computer vision
+  - Computer Vision
-  - Electric Vechicle intergration into the grid
+  - Electric Vechicle Intergration into the Grid
-  - Electrification of Everythings
+  - Applications of AI into Electrification of Everythings
-  - Applications of AI into Manufacuting industry
+  - Applications of AI into Manufacuting Industry

 education:
   - area: PhD Machine Learning and Computer Vision